ibm-cloud-docs/FileStorage/data-security.md

 When the volume is deleted, there's a 24-hour reclaim wait period.
 You can still see the volume in the console during those 24 hours.
 When the reclaim-period expires, the data is destroyed and the volume is removed from the console, too.
 However, billing for the volume stops immediately.
 For more information, see the [FAQs](/docs/FileStorage?topic=FileStorage-file-storage-faqs).

-After the Storage LUN is reclaimed, the disk is wiped and data can't be restored.
+After the Storage LUN is reclaimed, the disk is wiped, and data can't be restored.
 When drives are decommissioned in a data center, IBM destroys them before they are disposed of.
 The drives become unusable.
 Any data that was written to that drive becomes inaccessible.